jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

     Value: currently-selected-alternative

-The path of the currently selected alternative.
+The currently selected path for the master alternative.
 It can also take the magic value none; used if the link doesn't exist.

-The other blocks describe the available alternatives in the queried link group:
+The other blocks describe the available paths in the queried link group:

     Alternative: path-of-this-alternative

-Path to this block's alternative.
+Path which can be selected for the alternative.

     Priority: priority-value

-Value of the priority of this alternative.
+Current priority of this path.

     Slaves: list-of-slaves

-When  this  field  is  present,  the next  lines  hold  all  slave  alternatives associated to the master link of the alternative.
+When this field is  present, the next lines hold all the names  and paths of the slaves associated to the master of the group link.
 There is one slave per line.
-Each line contains one space, the  link of the slave alternative, another space, and the path to the slave alternative.
+Each line contains one space, the name of the slave, another space, and the path of the slave.

 Example: